-Unfortunately, big rig collisions can cause devastating harm to individuals in smaller vehicles.
+Unfortunately, tractor-trailer accidents can cause devastating harm to individuals in smaller vehicles.
 Victims of truck accidents often suffer life-altering injuries that interfere with even the most basic day-to-day activities.
 In some tragic situations, they may even lose their lives.
-At Lusk, Drasites & Tolisano, our knowledgeable truck accident lawyers can advise people in the Fort Myers area who are coping with the aftermath of a devastating crash.
-We work diligently to investigate the facts of a case and pursue the compensation that victims and their families deserve.Holding a Truck Driver or Company Accountable for Inadequate Braking Inability

-If you have been involved in a big rig accident, you may be able to recover compensation through a negligence claim.
+If you have been involved in a tractor-trailer accident, you may be able to recover compensation through a negligence claim.
 Truck drivers and their employers have an obligation to use reasonable care and to refrain from engaging in practices that would cause a foreseeable risk of harm to others on the road.
-In order to succeed in a negligence claim against a truck driver or the trucking company, the plaintiff would have to show the following elements:

-- The defendant owed the victim a duty to exercise reasonable care;
+- Defendant owed the victim a duty to exercise reasonable care

-- The defendant breached this duty with some careless conduct;
+- Defendant breached this duty with some careless conduct

-- The defendant’s breach was the direct cause of the accident; and
+- Defendant's breach was the direct cause of the accident

-- The plaintiff suffered quantifiable damages as a result.
+- Plaintiff suffered quantifiable damages as a result

-People who have been involved in a truck accident in Fort Myers or the surrounding cities should consult an injury attorney who is familiar with this area of the law.
-At Lusk, Drasites and Tolisano, we believe in holding negligent parties accountable for the harm that they cause.
-We also represent accident victims in Florida cities such as Naples, Port Charlotte, Lehigh Acres, and Sarasota.
-Call us toll-free at (800) 283-7442 or contact us through our online form to set up a free consultation.
+People who have been involved in a truck accident should consult a Florida truck accident attorney familiar with this area of the law.
+At Lusk, Drasites, & Tolisano, we believe in holding negligent parties accountable for the harm that they cause.
+We represent accident victims near Cape Coral, Fort Myers, and Naples.
+Call us toll free at (800) 283-7442.